MusadiqPasha/Chess.com-AI/README.md

 - It'll automatically take the `SCREENSHOT` of the given chessboard region into `FEN NOTATION` when our timer starts.
 - It'll send the `FEN NOTATION` to `STOCKFISH` to generate the BEST MOVE.
 - You can adjust `STOCKFISH` LEVEL and DEPTH to generate the move more accurately.
 - Then the program will move the 'MOVE' suggested by `STOCKFISH` on the `CHESSBOARD`
+- The program will take approximately 2 sec / move .

 ### Screenshots